Skip to main content

 Who Must Report

-• Any police officer who investigates the accident, or any driver or owner of a vehicle involved in the accident
+• The police officer who investigates the accident

-• If driver is physically or mentally incapable of reporting and is not the owner of the vehicle, the owner or owner's representative must file the report
+• If the driver can’t report the accident, the owner of the vehicle or their representative must file the report

 Get Legal Help to Better Understand New Hampshire Car Accident Reporting Requirements

-Whether you're involved in a minor accident or a devastating collision, the financial and legal ramifications can be significant and time-consuming.
-That's why you may want to speak with a local car accident lawyer to ensure you've complied with New Hampshire car accident report laws and to understand your legal options going forward.
+Whether you're in a minor accident or a devastating collision, the financial and legal ramifications can be significant and time-consuming.
+That's why you should contact a local New Hampshire car accident lawyer.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help